Remembering Danny Burk

 HOW TO CHOOSE SCANNING RESOLUTION (APPLIES TO LARGE FORMAT and 617 ONLY)

 Figuring the resolution that you require need not be difficult.
 Follow the formula here to determine your resolution needs.

 DRUM SCAN PRICES

 You'll note that my sizing and pricing schedule is more detailed than that listed by many services: some, for example, suggest a blanket 300 MB scan for anything larger than 35mm.
 I don't believe in a "one size fits all" approach!
 My own testing indicates that usable detail is not obtained by scanning at resolutions greater than 4000 dpi: this is scanning at film grain level, clearly visible in the resulting scan.
 Don't be fooled by services that offer scans at greater than 4000 dpi resolution - they are happy to take your money, but they are merely providing a larger file with no actual benefits.
 For example, a 200 MB scan from 35mm gives you nothing that you can't obtain by interpolating my 140 MB scan in Photoshop, and my price for this scan is much lower.
 My sizing and pricing schedule is tailored to individual format sizes.
 I offer a choice of resolution on large originals such as 4x5, 5x7, 8x10.

-All scan prices are now in 16-bit mode at no additional charge.
+All scan prices in 16-bit mode at no additional charge.